rcasanovan/ReactNativeDemo/README.md

 - **iOS**: 13.0+
 - **Android**: API level 21+ (Android 5.0+)

-> **⚠️ iOS 18 Compatibility Note**: During development, we encountered compatibility issues with iOS 18 beta versions.
-The app may experience unexpected behavior or crashes on iOS 18 beta releases.
-For the best experience, we recommend using iOS 17.x or stable iOS 18 releases when available.
+> **⚠️ iOS 18 Compatibility Note**: During development, I encountered compatibility issues with iOS 18 versions.
+The app may experience unexpected behavior getting the products using the API.
+After an intial investigation, I detected a bug related to ReactNative and iOS 18.
+For the best experience, I recommend using iOS 17.x.

 ## 📄 License